CacheClip: Accelerating RAG with Effective KV Cache Reuse: Background and Motivation

+\paragraph{Prefix caching.} Prefix caching~\cite{kwon2023efficient, zheng2023efficiently} reuses the KV cache of previous requests when a new query shares an identical prefix.
+RAGCache~\cite{jin2024ragcache} extends this idea by constructing a prefix tree over retrieved chunk sequences.
+For example, if a previous request uses chunks \texttt{[D1, D2, D3]} and the next uses \texttt{[D1, D2, D5]}, only \texttt{[D1, D2]} can be reused.
+However, this reuse condition is overly strict: even minor changes in the query can alter the retrieved chunks and their order, limiting prefix caching to the first few chunks in practice.
+Furthermore, the same chunk appearing at different positions across queries requires storing multiple KV cache versions, incurring significant memory overhead.

+\paragraph{Direct KV cache concatenation.} A more direct approach precomputes each chunk's KV cache independently and concatenates them at inference time with adjusted positional embeddings~\cite{gim2024prompt}.
+While this dramatically reduces TTFT, it introduces two quality issues.
+First, computing each chunk in isolation eliminates cross-chunk attention, preventing the model from reasoning across multiple documents~\cite{yao2024cacheblend, yang2025kvlink}.
+Although the query tokens can attend to all chunk tokens during generation, this alone is insufficient to recover the rich inter-chunk dependencies that full attention provides.
+Second, transformers exhibit an attention sink effect~\cite{xiao2023efficient} where tokens at the start of each chunk receive disproportionately high attention.
+When independently computed caches are concatenated, these repeated attention sinks create patterns that diverge from training-time distributions, degrading generation quality.
-To mitigate the abnormal attention patterns caused by repeated sink effects at the beginning of each chunk, APE~\cite{yang2025ape} and Zhang et al.~\cite{zhang2024attention} calibrate the concatenated KV cache by adding a shared prefix to every chunk.
-They then keep only the shared prefix from the first chunk to remove redundant sink effects.
-This approach improves the consistency between local and global KV caches and enhances response quality.

-However, calibrating the KV cache alone is not enough to handle the tasks requiring multi-chunk reasoning, where answers must be composed from dispersed evidence (see poor performance on \autoref{fig:ruler_multivalue_recomp_ratio}).
-This can help address the abnormal repeated attention sink issue, but cannot help to rebuild the missing inter-chunk attention.
+\paragraph{KV cache calibration.} To mitigate the repeated attention sink problem, APE~\cite{yang2025ape} and Zhang et al.~\cite{zhang2024attention} calibrate the concatenated KV cache by prepending a shared prefix to every chunk and retaining only the prefix from the first chunk.
+This removes redundant sink effects and improves consistency with training-time attention patterns.
+However, calibration alone cannot recover the missing inter-chunk attention.
+On tasks requiring multi-chunk reasoning, where answers must be composed from evidence dispersed across chunks, calibration-only methods still perform poorly (see \autoref{fig:ruler_recomp_combined}).